 Learn basic pattern making, starting with how to measure the human form.
-Build a basic sloper, the basis of all patterns, following the figure’s natural lines and dimensions.
+Build a custom-fit basic sloper, the basis of all patterns, following the figure’s natural lines and dimensions.
 Explore basic techniques for grading (adjusting for size), and learn how to read and alter commercial patterns and slopers.
 This class will move you from novice to “in the know.”

 Please note: This is a somewhat technical class.
 You will make a generic sloper, then adapt it for your own body.
 But you will not complete a personal item of clothing in this particular class.
 Be prepared for a lot of measuring and some math.
-Basic machine sewing skills are recommended but not required.

 Age Range17+, teens with instructor's permission